coldfix/arch-setup/README.md

 This is meant as an inspiration/guidance how to perform an crypt-setup.
 It is by no means complete and will not work without user intervention.

+After booting into the live archlinux installation system, you can start to execute the commands from `host`.
+In the chroot environment, execute the commands from `client`.

 File overview:

 * `host`: basic setup from the installation medium